Stay Forte: Post-production

 Eran requested for financial assistance from Israel's Ministry of Foreign Affairs for the film's distribution and marketing in the United States.
-The Ministry's tender committee approved the request on 16 October 2025, providing $230, 000 USD in support.
+The Ministry's tender committee approved the request on 16 October 2025, providing $230,000 USD in support.

 Release

-The film will premiere at the Tel Aviv Cinematheque in Tel Aviv on 16 November, 2025 with the actors and families of the hostages in attendance.
-This will be followed by a nationwide theatrical release on 20 November, 2025.
+The film premiered at the Tel Aviv Cinematheque in Tel Aviv on 16 November 2025 with the actors and families of the hostages in attendance.
+This was followed by a nationwide theatrical release on 20 November 2025.

+In order to qualify for awards, it began showing at Laemmle Theatres in Los Angeles in December 2025.

-It will be released theatrically in the United States in March 2026, preceded by a gala premiere in Los Angeles.
+It will receive a wider theatrical release in the United States in March 2026, preceded by a gala premiere in Los Angeles.

 Reception

+Hannah Brown of The Jerusalem Post praised the film: "The three actors in the main roles all give excellent performances and work well together."
+Brown concluded that "Stay Forte makes a strong case for us to look closely at this tragedy and not avert our eyes from it, and because the filmmakers created these memorable characters, we can pay tribute to these three very brave and resourceful young men."

+Sharon Golan Meiri of Mako gave the film 4 out of 5 stars: "It is a moving film, which illustrates the horror of captivity through excellent acting performances and well-researched locations."

 Iris Haim, mother of Yotam Haim, praised the film following a special screening for the families of the hostages: "I'm proud.
 I'm leaving here with great pride.
 I really see this as a super important document for our country and the nations of the world, who understood the most important thing, that our children are heroes."